State of New Jersey v. Gilmore: Procedural History

 State of New Jersey v.
 Gilmore: Reasoning

 Previously I blogged about horizontal federalism here and here.
-To review, the Supremacy Clause applies to the Constitution of the United States and federal law.
+Thus, the Supremacy Clause applies to the Constitution of the United States and federal law.
 Therefore, state courts must abide SCOTUS decisions of federal law.
 Nevertheless, state courts may depart from federal law based on a state constitution, so long as the state law does not violate federal law.
 This is so because a state constitution provides adequate and independent state grounds to preclude SCOTUS from exercising jurisdiction.
 Furthermore, to survey what other state courts have done under their constitution helps a state court break free of federal constitutional jurisprudence.
 Thus, surveying other states is an example of horizontal federalism.

 Meanwhile in Washington, D.C., SCOTUS decided Batson v.
 Kentucky4, overturning Swain v.
 Alabama, after the Appellate Division reversal in State v.
 Gilmore.
 The Swain test had required proof of the prosecutor’s systematic exclusion of all Blacks in case after case over a period of time.
 Indeed, this immunized prosecutors’ discriminatory peremptory challenges.
 Consequently, courts in California5, Massachusetts6, Florida7, and New Mexico8 departed from Swain based on their state constitution.
 Therefore, the New Jersey Appellate Division followed suit, breaking free from the pull of federal constitutional jurisprudence.